 Heat Storm is a smart, sleek, and innovative heater that offers the ultimate convenience and comfort.
 Unlike traditional knob heaters, this one is equipped with an advanced Wifi system, allowing you to change the temperature from your smartphone.
 It features a large display panel to provide the utmost temperature clarity.
 This 1500 watt unit is extremely energy efficient as it generates instant heat by consuming only 110 volts.

 Additionally, it has a patented HMS cool-touch exterior that not only protects the heater from outside elements but also prevents accidental burns.
 The surprisingly compact design makes it quite portable, and it comes with wall mounting hardware, so you install it anywhere in your home without sacrificing your precious floor space.
-Since it is electrically operated, you don’t have to worry about gas lines either; just plug it in your nearest outlet, and it will fill your room with warm air!
+Since it is electrically operated, you don’t have to worry about gas lines either; just plug it in your nearest outlet, and this portable heater will fill your room with warm air!

 Durable and safe construction for long-lasting usage